butesa/wp-advanced-excerpt/readme.txt

 == Changelog ==

+= 4.2.5 =
+* Fixed the "remove shortcodes from excerpt" functionality

 = 4.2.4 =
 * Compatibility tested for latest version of WordPress ( 4.9.6 )
 * Minor tweaks